-Interest and expenses are allocated to the HRA based on borrowing taken in year.
+Interest and expenses on all new borrowing is allocated to the HRA based on the share of total borrowing taken each year.

 Appendix 5: Counterparty Limits

 The status of counterparties is monitored regularly.
 The Council receives credit rating and market information from Arlingclose Limited, including when ratings change, and counterparties are checked promptly.
 On occasion ratings may be downgraded when an investment has already been made.
 The criteria used are such that a minor downgrading should not affect the full receipt of the principal and interest.
 Any counterparty failing to meet the criteria will be removed from the list immediately and, if required, new counterparties which meet the criteria will be added to the list.
 The list of local authorities in the table are those, which are credit rated; however, the Council may lend to rated and unrated UK local authorities.